greenkidneybean/dms_human_pkr/README.md

 This repo provides supplementary code and data for the deep mutational scan of human PKR against the poxvirus pseudosubstrate antagonist vaccinia K3

+We generated a library of single-residue variants in the human protein PKR, then screened this library against a pseudosubstrate antagonist, vaccinia K3.
+We identified genetic variants that render PKR nonfunctional in the absense of K3, as well as variants that are resistant or susceptible to K3.
+This repo provides the code and results used for the analysis and figures included in the manuscript.
+Briefly, our analysis can be divided into three portions: (1) design of primers to generate PKR variants, (2) linking PKR variants to genetic barcodes, and (3) analysis of the PKR library screen against vaccinia K3.
+Most all figures were generated from the file `results/barseq/pkr-variant-reads_240228.csv` and Jupyter notebooks for analysis are in the `workflow` directory.

 ```
 dms_human_pkr
 ├── data